Search the archived copy of American University's website including student organizations and online publications (2009-present)

 The Washington College of Law Historical Collection from the Pence Law Library contains class schedules, correspondence, newspapers, programs, scrapbooks, and yearbooks documenting its history from 1851-1960.
 In addition, there are materials relating to the 1902 Encampment of the Grand Army of the Republic in Washington, D.C., Kappa Beta Pi (a legal sorority), and WCL founder, Ellen Spencer Mussey, and her family.

-AU Library's Digital Repository (Institutional Repository)
+AU Digital Research Archive (Institutional Repository)